PalisadoesFoundation/talawa-docs/docs/developers/talawa/flutter_testing_guide.md

 ```dart
 when(myMock.myMethod(any)).thenReturn('my result');
 ```
-This will stub the `myMethod()` method to always return 'my result', regardless of the input value.
+This will stub the `myMethod()` method to always return `my result`, regardless of the input value.

-## Talawa App Tests Example on How to use Mocks and Stubs Correctly
+# Example Test of Mocks and Stubs

 There is a function in talawa which provides chat service in the app.
 The file is located in `talawa/lib/services/chat_service.dart`.
 Unit Tests for this file have been written to test all the methods written in the file for instance `sendMessageToDirectChat` and `getDirectChatsByUserId` methods.
 These tests are written in the file `talawa\test\service_tests\chat_service_test.dart`.
 These tests have all the necessary mocks and stubs to understand the concept of testing in talawa.

-### sendMessageToDirectChat Method
+# sendMessageToDirectChat Method

+This is the function that sends a message of a person in his/her desired chat.
+Below is the code of the method which is to be tested if its functioning properly or not.

 ```dart
 Future<void> sendMessageToDirectChat(